PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I am not an idiot."

 "Idiots are always the last to find out," said Dimsbury

-> Does Asarah need to scream or protest or struggle somehow, to keep herself in the scene?
-Does she headbutt Dimsbury at a critical juncture so she is not so passive?

 "Eh-henh.
 You want me to say touché, or you just want to get down to it?"